What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Create a process for users to request their data (email form or account dashboard).

-□ Allow Users to Correct Their Data
+How Do I Allow Users to Correct Their Data?

 Users have the right to: